-I have been informed that the MSW student intern will destroy the video/DVD or audio-cassette when the course assignment is graded at the end of the term on the following date: \\\\\\...
+I have been informed that the MSW student intern will destroy the recording when the course assignment is graded at the end of the term on the following date: \\\\\\

 I can decide at any time to withdraw my consent to have information shared with a course instructor.
-I also understand that the video/DVD or tape will not be shown to other members of the class without my signing an additional permission form.
+I also understand that the recording will not be shown to other members of the class without my signing an additional permission form.

-This permission automatically expires in 160 days .

-Signature of Client and/or Parent/Legal Guardian:

-Assent of Minor (if over the age of 12 years) \\\\\

-Signature of Student Intern's Field Instructor:

-Date:

-To Be Completed by the Fieldwork Site Representative and/or Field Instructor

-I am aware that \\\\\\ (name of SSW student), a MSW intern from the University of Michigan School of Social Work, as part of course assignment: (enter course number and term enrolled): SOCWK\\\\\\ in FALL/WINTER/SPRING-SUMMER\\\\\, may approach a client(s) to obtain written permission for a social work intervention to be video-taped, made into a DVD and/or audio-taped in our fieldwork site.
+This permission automatically expires in 160 days.
+Signature of Client and/or Parent/Legal Guardian: Assent of Minor (if over the age of 12 years) Signature of Student Intern's Field Instructor: Date: To Be Completed by the Fieldwork Site Representative and/or Field Instructor I am aware that (name of SSW student), a MSW intern from the University of Michigan School of Social Work, as part of course assignment: (enter course number and term enrolled): SOCWK (ENTER COURSE NUMBER) in FALL/WINTER/SPRING-SUMMER term (ENTER YEAR), may approach a client(s) to obtain written permission for a social work intervention in our fieldwork site to be recorded.
 I have reviewed the permission form and the steps taken to protect the client's rights are consistent with the fieldwork site's policies/procedures.

-I give my approval for the MSW student intern to seek voluntary, written permission from client(s) for this assignment

-I confirm that the audio/DVD and/or video tape will be destroyed at the end of the term by the following date:\\\\\.

-Field Instructor and/or Fieldwork site Representative:
+I give my approval for the MSW student intern to seek voluntary, written permission from client(s) for this assignment I confirm that the recording will be destroyed at the end of the term by the following date: Field Instructor and/or Fieldwork site Representative: Fieldwork Site: Address: City/State/Zip Code: Telephone: E-mail: Date:

-Fieldwork Site: \\\\\

-Address:

-City/State/Zip Code: \\\\\

-Telephone: \\\\\

-E-mail:

-Date: